seongwoocho1942/ManualGPT/README.md

 ### <Prompt 3>
 You will be provided with an example that contains a context, a question, and an answer.
 Please make some questions and answers based on this example.

-The number of questions and answers cannot be less than the number of warning numbers.You will first be provided with an example.
+The number of questions and answers cannot be less than the number of warning numbers.

+You will first be provided with an example.
 Consider this example:

 Context: